Netflix release dates 2020: all the major upcoming TV shows and films revealed

 The Old Guard Comic-book adaptation from Gina Prince-Blythewood that follows a captain leading a small group of soldiers working as mercenaries through the ages

-Ozark season 3 Jason Bateman’s dark turn as financial-planner-turned-drugs-lord Marty Byrde will return in a third season of the Netflix original.
+Ozark season 3 Jason Bateman’s dark turn as financial-planner-turned-drugs-lord Marty Byrde will return in a third season of the Netflix original on 27th March.

 Queer Eye season 5 After venturing to Japan, the fab five are back for a full series set in Philadelphia.